Spring Semester in Tokyo Study Abroad Program | Travel Alerts

 1. No Travel Alert or Warning for Japan

-The July 2014 American Citizen Services Newsletter from the U.S. Embassy in Tokyo indicates that no travel warning or alert currently exists for Japan
+The August 2014 American Citizen Services Newsletter from the U.S. Embassy in Tokyo indicates that no travel warning or alert currently exists for Japan.

 2. Japan Country Information Sheet Updated